derekjgriffith/MORTICIA/morticia/doc/index.rst

 xray.DataArray objects are created routinely, so the constructor is abbreviated to xD.

+``MORTICIA`` often deals with spectral variables, such as spectral transmission, spectral radiance etc.
+More often than not, these arrays are multidimensional.
+The `xray` package is used in `MORTICIA` for purposes of representing N-dimensional arrays (the `xray.DataArray` class).

+However, `xray` does not (yet) support interpolation when the coordinates of the data hypercube are not the same and two or more `xray.DataArray` objects must be added, divided or multiplied.

 Units of Measure
 ----------------
 Tracking of units of measure is not performed automatically in ``MORTICIA`` such as with the use of the pint package.